gerhardqux/shelly-renderer/README.rst

 CAVEATS
 -------

-A lot... writing imperative syntax in a declarative model is a recipe for confusion.
+A lot... writing imperative grammar in a declarative model is a recipe for confusion.